PORTUGAL

 Chicken stock cube -----1 cup

-Butter ------- 2 tablespoon
+Butter ------- 2 tablespoons

 Tomato paste or puree ---- Quarter tablespoon

 Port Wine – ¼ cup.
-(If port wine is not available, brandy can be used in its place)
+(If port wine is not available, brandy can be used in its place.)

 Milk --- Quarter Cup